Welcome to CKDF

 Equipment: Tournament kit, including, but not limited to, feder (steel preferred), HEMA fencing mask, HEMA-approved jacket, HEMA gloves, throat protection, arm and leg protection

 These classes are included in monthly membership dues.
-Montante and Polearms classes are offered at off-site locations.
+Polearm and Dagger classes are offered at off-site locations.
 Contact us for additional information.

 When: Tuesdays at 730p